 For each character, we distinguish between a base and a diacritic.
-For example, the base of \dot{e} is e, and the diacritic is the acute accent.
+For example, the base of \acute{e} is e, and the diacritic is the acute accent.
 Two characters may differ in the base and/or in their diacritics.
 We weigh differences in the base as 1.
 For example, a versus e, p versus b.
-If two characters have the same base but different diacritics, we weigh this as 0.3, for example, e versus \dot{e} and \dot{e} versus \dot{e} .
+If two characters have the same base but different diacritics, we weigh this as 0.3, for example, e versus \acute{e} and \grave{e} versus \acute{e} .
 We admit that this method is not based on empirical measurements and may appear arbitrary, but our choice is motivated by the idea that diacritical differences should weigh significantly less than base differences, since differences in the base usually confuse the reader to a much greater extent than diacritical differences.
-When the bases are differences, since differences or similarities between diacritics are meaningless when the corresponding bases are different.
+When the bases are different, the weight is 1, regardless of whether there are diacritical differences, since differences or similarities between diacritics are meaningless when the corresponding bases are different.
 Insertions and deletions are weighed as 1.

 In German, the first letter of every noun is capitalized.
 If the Levenshtein distance counts lower and upper case letters as different characters, German would become disproportionally distant from the other Germanic languages, since readers do not really distinguish between lower case and upper case letters.
 Therefore, we do not distinguish between lower case and upper case letters.
 For example, the distance between the English word problem and the German word Problem is zero.
-We also ensure that the minimum cost is based on an alignment in which a vowel matches with a vowel, and a consonant matches with a consonant.
+We also ensure that the minimum cost is based on an alignment in which a vowel matches with a vowel, and a consonant matches with a consonant